Federal University of Technology Owerri: Partnership

-In June 2025, the Federal University of Technology Owerri (FUTO) received a donation of digital switches and access points from Interswitch and Cisco.
+In June 2025, the Federal University of Technology Owerri received a donation of digital switches and access points from Interswitch and Cisco.
 This was part of a joint initiative by the companies to boost digital infrastructure across five Nigerian tertiary institutions, aimed at enhancing the university's network and IT programs.

 Nigerian universities ranking

-The National University Commission (NUC), the body responsible for universities in Nigeria, has not done an official ranking of Nigerian universities in over 14 years.
+The National Universities Commission (NUC), the body responsible for universities in Nigeria, has not done an official ranking of Nigerian universities in over 14 years.